terrywbrady/CldAws230/README.md

 ## Questions
 - Is there an API call that I could make to set a termination time for an instance?
 Otherwise, I will run a lambda every 5 minutes to look for instances to terminate (if they have been up for longer than a prescribed time)
 - What is the best way to pass a PR into an instance?
 Can I read tags from within the instance?
 If necessary, I will embed this into the UserData.
+- I want multiple Lambdas to share the same code.
+What is the best way to accomplish this?
+  - Currently, I am testing via CLI in Cloud9 and then replicating the code to multiple Lambdas.